 To see the full list of my Discus aquarium plants recommendation you may check out the (13 Best Discus Aquarium Plants – Discus Aquascape Plants List).

 [STEP 8] – Set Up Your Discus Aquarium Tank

-Follow the below steps in order, for how to set up your Discus aquarium:
+Follow the below steps in order, how to set up your Discus aquarium:

-– Place your tank – (At least a 50-gallon tank with the shape of your choice) on the location you have chosen, ensure it is properly clean.
+– Place your tank – (At least a 50-gallon tank with the shape of your choice) in the location you have chosen, ensure it is properly clean.

 – Position your substrate in the tank.

 Steps and Tips to set up the substrate:

 – Add the soil to cover the desired area of your design.

 Your substrate needs to be sufficiently deep for the roots of your plants, but not excessively deep.
 2-3 inches is just perfect, and when substrates are made too shallow, the roots will not be able to deeply root the plants in the aquarium, when it is deeper than normal there is really no use.

 The description below works perfectly for rectangular tanks: